 - Resurrection: Sun

 Starting with Palm Sunday, teach one of the stories of Easter each day of Holy Week.
-Use the sequencing sheet to review the stories from earlier in the week and teach the order of events to your child.
-You can read the stories together, look up pictures in a children’s Bible, watch videos, and use other media to engage your child with the lessons.
+Use the sequencing sheet to review the stories and teach the order of events to your child.
+You can read the stories together, look up pictures in a children’s Bible, watch videos, and use other media to engage your child with the Easter story.

 For more faith-based Easter activities to do with your family, follow our Pinterest Boards HERE!
 There you can find all of the activities on our Blog as well as other great resources from other folks around the web.

-Join our email list for more great ideas!
+Join our email list for more Bible craft ideas!